-In this regard, the following Directors are regarded as Non-Independent Directors of the Company:
+In this regard, the following Directors are regarded as non-independent Directors of the Company:

-- Mr David Heng Chen Seng, who is the Managing Director (Investments) of Temasek, the largest single substantial shareholder of the Company.
-By reason of his employment with Temasek, Mr Heng is regarded as a Non-Independent Director of the Company; - Mr Mak Swee Wah, who is an executive officer of Singapore Airlines Limited, which to date remains a major customer of SATS and hence is regarded as a Non-Independent Director of the Company; and - Mr Ng Kee Choe, who receives a monthly allowance from Temasek for serving as a member of the Temasek Advisory Panel and, as such, is regarded as a Non-Independent Director of the Company.
+- Mr David Heng Chen Seng is the Senior Managing Director, Investment and Co-Head of SEA of Temasek, the largest single substantial shareholder of the Company.
+By reason of his employment with Temasek, Mr Heng is regarded as a nonindependent Director of the Company; and - Mr Ng Kee Choe, who receives a monthly allowance from Temasek, for serving as a member of the Temasek Advisory Panel and, as such, is regarded as a non-independent Director of the Company.

-Save for the abovenamed Directors, all the other eight Directors on the Board are considered by the Nominating Committee and the Board to be Independent Directors.
+Except for the abovenamed Directors, all the other eight Directors on the Board are considered by the Nominating Committee and the Board to be independent Directors.

-Selection and Appointment of New Directors
+Selection and appointment of new Directors